Dekr0/data_center_sim/README.md

 ## Usage <a name="usage"></a>

+### Quick startup

+- The Makefile include some directives to launch the master switch and the packet switches.
+They don't need to be execute in order.
+- `make s1` and `make s2` will launch two separate instances of packet switches.
+- `make master` will launch the master switch.

+### Detail Usage

 - The program can be invoked to simulate a master switch using `./main master [nSwitch] [port]` where `nSwitch ≤ MAX_NSW(= 7)` is the number of switches in the network.
 - The program can also be invoked to simulate a TOR packet switch using `./main pswi